stevearc/conform.nvim/doc/recipes.md

       desc = "Format buffer",
     },
   },
+  -- This will provide type hinting with LuaLS
+  ---@module "conform"
+  ---@type conform.setupOpts
-  -- Everything in opts will be passed to setup() opts = {
+  opts = {
     -- Define your formatters
     formatters_by_ft = {